-See additional sections for more information regarding with drawals.
+See the Course Withdrawal and University Withdrawal sections for more information regarding withdrawals.

 Course Withdrawal

 Course Withdrawal

 If a student drops a course after the add/drop period has ended, the process is referred to as a course withdrawal.
 Students may withdraw from a course by completing a Course Withdrawal Form with Student Academic Services or Online Student Services.
 A grade of W will be issued for each withdrawn course and recorded on the transcript as attempted credits.
 This grade is not calculated in the grade point average.
 A student who remains enrolled in one or more courses in the semester will not be eligible for a tuition credit.
 Students who withdraw from all courses will be withdrawn from the university and are subject to the University Withdrawal Policy.